The Navajo Hunter Tradition

 Luckert, Karl W. The Navajo Hunter Tradition.
 University of Arizona Press, Tucson Arizona, 1975.

-Very good +.
+Very good.
 Cover corners a bit bumped.
-Inside very clean and tight, like new or unread.
+Inside very clean and tight.

 Based on extensive fieldwork and research, including Navajo hunter informants and unpublished manuscripts of Father Berard Haile.
 Part 1: The Navajo Tradition, Perspectives and History; Part II: Navajo Hunter Mythology, A Collection of Texts; Part III: The Navajo Hunter Tradition: An Interpretation.